Does the University favor graduate student unionization?

 This collaborative model is an effective and collegial process that serves students well while preventing unnecessary conflict.

 If unionization occurs, much of this system is likely to change, as a third party would stand between the students and the University.
 Where there are issues to be discussed or problems to be solved, we think that we can work on these issues directly without waiting to see what might emerge from the unionization process and what priorities a union might have.

 How does the University financially support its graduate students?

 Most PhD students at Pitt are supported by the University.
 The exact nature and amount of support depends on the program and the type of academic appointment.
-Students typically receive a tuition scholarship, a stipend, and health insurance coverage through their appointment as a teaching assistant, graduate student assistant, or graduate student researcher.
-The stipend may provide support for two or three semesters of the year, and is typically guaranteed for four or more years, provided students remain in good academic standing.
+Students typically receive a tuition scholarship, a stipend, and health insurance coverage through their appointment as a teaching assistant, graduate student assistant, graduate student researcher or as a predoctoral fellow.
+The stipend typically provides support for two or three semesters of the year, and is typically guaranteed for four or more years, provided students remain in good academic standing.
 In addition, the University generally covers the costs of supported students’ comprehensive health insurance plans for the entire calendar year, including summer, regardless of a student’s appointment status for summer.
-This health insurance plan (which would be categorized as platinum-level, were it available on Affordable Care Act Marketplace) has very low out of pocket costs.
+This health insurance plan (which would be categorized as platinum-level, were it available on the Affordable Care Act Marketplace) has very low out of pocket costs.

 If I have questions or concerns, what should I do?